 JUDGING - Fri.
-July 19 & Sat.
-July 20
+July 18 & Sat.
+July 19 Building B

-Building B

 - A. Exhibitor will not be allowed to use the same photo(s) in more than one (1) class. - B. Classes 1-7 are to be mounted on a black or white 11" by 14" mat board.
 Classes 1-4 are to have four (4) photos mounted to a single 11"x14" black or white mat board.
-Classes 9-10 black or white mat board can be larger than 11" by 14". - C. Do not frame exhibit.
+Classes 9-10 black or white mat board can be larger than 11" by 14". - Do not frame exhibit.
 No writing on front of exhibit is permitted. - D. Photos should be mounted neatly and securely.
 Do not overlap any part of another photo; except in collage classes.
-Photo mount, spray adhesive, rubber cement, and professional archival photo mounting tape (not Scotch tape) are recommended. - E. Related exhibits contain photos with similar subjects: animals, buildings, landscapes, a sequence, etc. - F. Photos must be printed on quality photo paper at a proper resolution to give a clear photographic image. - G. Computer manipulated images should be exhibited in class 6 and the exhibitor should be able to explain how the manipulation was done.
+Use photo mount spray adhesive, or rubber cement to attach photos. - E. Related exhibits contain photos with similar subjects: animals, buildings, landscapes, a sequence, etc. - F. Photos must be printed on quality photo paper at a proper resolution to give a clear photographic image. - G. Computer manipulated images should be exhibited in class 6 and the exhibitor should be able to explain how the manipulation was done.
 (This manipulation does not include cropping, color correction, or sharpening, which are acceptable on any photos). - H. Exhibits not meeting all rules or incorrectly entered will not be considered for special or extra special honors and may be penalized one (1) or more grades for rule infractions.